 Total funding amount: $2.4M

-Ripe.io takes advantage of blockchain and the Internet of Things (IoT) to disrupt the area of digital food supply chain.
-Thanks to their technology, users get to learn more about the quality of their food, its origin, and many more things that help make an informed choice and become more aware as consumers.
-But that’s not the only benefit of the technology.
-Farmers can use it as well to automate internal processes and meet the current market demands for high-quality and sustainable produce.
-Ripe.io offers supply chain tracking and visibility, secure data aggregation and sharing, and a scaleable blockchain, sensor, and IoT integration.
+Ripe takes advantage of blockchain and the Internet of Things (IoT) to disrupt the area of the digital food supply chain.
+Thanks to their technology, users learn more about the quality of their food, its origin, and many more things that help them make informed choices and become more aware as consumers.
+But there are other technical benefits.
+Farmers can also use it to automate internal processes.
+Ripe lets you track and see your supply chain, gather and share data securely, and integrate blockchain, sensors, and the Internet of Things in a scalable way.

 Value: $20 billion